 Under the Local Audit and Accountability Act (2014) the Council's local (external) auditor (currently Grant Thornton LLP) is required to satisfy itself that the Council has made proper arrangements for securing economy efficiency and effectiveness in the use of its resources i.e. its value for money arrangements.
-As part of its work on governance arrangements, the auditor considers how the council monitors and assesses risk and gains assurance over the effective operation of internal controls.
+As part of its work on governance arrangements, the auditor considers how the council monitors and assesses risk and gains assurance over the effective operation of internal controls including arrangements to prevent and detect fraud.